This post contains affiliate links. See my disclosure policy here.

 Method

-Add sloe gin, dry vermouth, sweet vermouth, aromatic bitters, orange bitters, and cubed ice to a shaker.
+Add sloe gin, dry vermouth, sweet vermouth, aromatic bitters, and orange bitters to a shaker.

 Shake for 10-20 seconds.